RodrigoAmora/RenamePhotos/README.md

 # RenamePhotos
-This is a project for MacOS to rename all photos in a directory.\n This project was created in Objective-C.
+This is a project for MacOS to rename all photos in a directory. <br>
+This project was made in Objective-C.